Daedalus9/QuakeMatch/README.md

 - A solution with, at least, 16GB of RAM

 ## :zap: Usage
-- Install Docker in your system, than run the follow command for create a docker network:
+- Install Docker in your system, than run the following command for create a docker network:
 ```bash
 docker network create kafka-network
 ```